 You May Also Enjoy Tasty, Healthy and Fun: 8 of the Best Orlando Restaurants for Kids

 Florida can get very hot in the summer so a great place to cool off is at one of Central Florida’s free (or small-fee) splash pads.
 The kids get to let off steam and have some fun, while parents can relax and take a breather.
 Opening hours and fees can vary so it’s a good idea to check online before turning up.

 Providing a quiet oasis in the centre of downtown Orlando, Lake Eola Park is the perfect place for a picnic, to feed the swans or to take a walk.
 Your kids will love the great playground and you might even catch a free concert in the amphitheatre.

 The stunning fountain is the official symbol of Orlando and it comes alive each night to music and changing lights in a 6-minute show at 8pm and 9.30pm.
 Beautiful swan-shaped paddle boats are available to rent during the day.
 Visit on a Sunday and enjoy Lake Eola Farmers’ Market!

 There’s nothing better than taking a dip in a Florida Spring such as the one in Blue Spring State Park.
 The lake is fed from a natural spring, so the water is clear and blue and when it’s cool, manatees make their way into the view.
 The park isn’t free but it’s just $6 for a carload of up to 8 people.

 - A shaded boardwalk & picnic areas

 - Guided boat trips to view all the natural wildlife

 #10.
 Audubon Center for Birds of Prey

-Can you make our list of free things to do in Orlando with kids even better?
-We’d love to hear your suggestions in the comments below.
+Can you make our list of inexpensive and free things to do in Orlando with kids even better?
+Leave a comment below and let us know – we’d love to hear from you!